gurditsingh/hydeout/_posts/test.md

 > Structured Streaming can maintain the intermediate state for partial aggregates for a long period of time such that late data can update aggregates of old windows correctly.

+**Problems:**

+ - The size of the state will continue to increase over time numb

 ## Lets see in example what events are late events

 Suppose we want to find the total number of product sell in every five minutes.